pworth1971/layer-cake/README.md

 ## Introduction

-Layer Cake is a platform for testing the performance of different language models, ie word embeddings, for teh problem of text classification.
-Layer cake supports core machine learning models that are effective with text classification such as SVM , Logistic Regression and Naive Bayes, as well as neural models, ie deep learning architectures, which support CNN, ATTN and LSTM approaches (with some limitations).
-The platform is designed to support and test different model and data configurations, which include the tuning and testing of both hyperparametr settings for the various models as well as various combinations of embeddings and underlying dataset representations.
+Layer Cake is a platform for testing the relative performance of different language models, or word embeddings, specifically with respect to the problem of text classification.
+Layer cake supports both core machine learning models such as SVM , Logistic Regression and Naive Bayes, as well as neural models, ie deep learning architectures, which support CNN, ATTN and LSTM approaches (with some limitations) for the static language models such as Word2Vec, GloVe and fastText, and two transformer classifiers that leverage the huggingface transformers API.
+The platform is designed to support and test different model and data configurations, and report and analyze the output under a variety of hyperparametr and dataset confuguratoions, as well as various combinations of embeddings and underlying dataset (language) representations.

 The core of the code and modules are forked from a github repo that was designed to test 'word-class embeddings' as described in a 2019 paper entitled 'Word-Class Embeddings for Multiclass Text Classification' authored by Alejandro Moreo, Andrea Esuli, and Fabrizio Sebastiani who at